Let’s make 2020 the year we change the way we save

 As an industry, we need to work harder to help customers achieve financial independence.
 There’s lots to do – and that goes for interactive investor too.
 We celebrate our 25th anniversary this year and we have the scale and resources to rattle a few cages.

 Here’s what the industry needs to do in 2020:

 1. Make investing simpler

 Having moved from a quarterly to a far more intuitive monthly flat fee, we are constantly exploring ways to simplify and add value.
-This week, we announced we are removing our 99p regular investing charge.
+Earlier this year, we announced we are removing our 99p regular investing charge.
 Combined with our free trades, this means most interactive investor customers pay no more than their monthly fee.
 There’s no smoke and mirrors, no confusion, just a flat fee, in pounds and pence.

 2. Make switching easier and quicker